cnguyen-uk/An-Introduction-to-VBA/README.md

 # An Introduction to VBA
 *A compact introduction to using VBA.*

-Visual Basic for Applications (VBA) is an object based language that is commonly run with a host application, such as Excel, to automate tedious tasks.
+Visual Basic for Applications (VBA) is an object-based language (but isn't an OOP language, since it doesn't support inheritance) that is commonly run with a host application, such as Excel, to automate tedious tasks.
 VBA is related to Visual Basic (VB), with the main difference being that VB can make stand-alone executables, whereas VBA requires a host application.
 In particular, this guide will focus on using VBA with Excel.

 There are plenty of good, comprehensive guides to using VBA available online.
 The aim of this guide is the opposite - to present VBA in a compact way for someone who is already familiar with at least one programming language.